-Melissa Macek, Treasurer
+Melissa Macek, President and Treasurer

 Melissa Macek works for McKesson (a Fortune 20 company) as the Director of Finance for the North Central Region.
 Melissa joined McKesson in 2004 and is currently based in the NC Regional Office in Aurora, Illinois.
 Prior to joining McKesson she worked for Baxter Healthcare, where she served as Director of Finance for the North American region of Baxter BioScience.
 While at Baxter, she was also very involved in college recruiting process and led the recruitment process at three schools.

 Melissa holds an MBA from Northwestern University’s Kellogg School of Management with a general management focus.
 Her undergraduate degree is from Indiana University with a BS in Science with and major in Accounting.